FuriouZz/blog/content/posts/2024-01-02/index.md

 type: post
 ```

-You may have noticed that we have added a new property `type`.
-Simple Blog theme needs this property to differenciate `post` with `page`.
-Without it, no posts are displayed in your home page.
+You may have noticed that we added a new property `type`.
+Simple Blog theme needs this property to differentiate `post` from `page`.
+Without it, no posts will be displayed on your homepage.

-Once you have refreshed your homepage, you may notice a new menu item `Archives` and your blog post.
+Once you have refreshed your homepage, you will notice two things: your freshly created post and also the `Archives` item in the menu.

 ![Home page with a single post and new archive link in the menu](./assets/posts.png){transform-images="avif webp jpg 800@2"}

-Open your first post and notice the site title and page content:
+Now, look at the title and content of your first post:

 ![Our new post](./assets/single-post.png){transform-images="avif webp jpg 800@2"}

 ## What's next?

-Now it's time for blogging!

 In the next post, we will discuss how to deploy our blog with [Deno Deploy](https://deno.land/deploy).